The question “when do kids learn to read” is one that many (probably most!) parents have asked themselves at one time or another. I know I have!

 What you can do at home is more fun, rewarding, and useful: starting from when they’re very little, you can find highly recommended books for babies, and later the best books for your toddler or classic books for your preschooler, and you can read these books aloud to them.

 This process will continue in Kindergarten and well beyond.
 In the early years, you can think of yourself as a curator of great children’s literature.
+You can start by exploring the many, many great texts available for 5 & 6 year olds with the 100 Best Books for Kindergarten.

 Your job is to encourage a love for reading, plain and simple.
 You do not need to be a one-man phonics instructor (unless you homeschool, in which case you do indeed need to be a one-man phonics instructor).